pivotal/docs-tap/application-accelerator/intellij.hbs.md

     Windows
     : Complete the following steps:

-      1. Using Windows Explorer, navigate to the directory where the certificate was downloaded and double-click on the certificate.
+      1. Using Windows Explorer, navigate to the directory where the certificate was downloaded and click on the certificate.
       2. In the Certificate window, click **Install Certificate...**.
       3. Change the **Store Location** from **Current User** to **Local Machine**.
 Click **Next**.
       4. Select **Place all certificates in the following store**, click **Browse**, and select **Trusted Root Certification Authorities**